NIFTy-PPL/JAXbind/README.md

 Thus, it is essential that custom functions registered with JAX support automatic differentiation.
 In the following, we will outline which functions our package respectively JAX requires to enable automatic differentiation.
 For simplicity, we assume that we want to connect the nonlinear function $f(x_1,x_2) = x_1x_2^2$ to JAX.
-The `jax_op` package expects the Python function for $f$ to take three positional arguments.
+The `JAXbind` package expects the Python function for $f$ to take three positional arguments.
 The first argument, `out`, is a `tuple` into which the function results are written.
 The second argument is also a `tuple` containing the input to the function, in our case, $x_1$ and $x_2$.
 Via `kwargs_dump`, potential keyword arguments given to the later registered Jax primitive can be forwarded to `f` in serialized form.